Is ISO 27001 Enough for NIS2 Compliance?

 No. The BSI states clearly on its official information page: "Eine Zertifizierung nach ISO/IEC 27001 bedeutet nicht automatisch, dass ein Unternehmen NIS-2-konform ist oder sämtliche Anforderungen nach § 30 BSIG erfüllt."
 (English: "A certification according to ISO/IEC 27001 does not automatically mean that a company is NIS-2 compliant or fulfills all requirements under § 30 BSIG.")
 In Germany, around 29,500 companies are subject to NIS2, but only about 16,000 are ISO certified.
 Both numbers overlap only in part.

 The orders of magnitude make the gap visible.
 According to the BSI, around 29,500 companies in Germany fall under the NIS2 Umsetzungsgesetz.
-By comparison, the ISO Survey 2024 lists about in the German market.
+By comparison, the ISO Survey 2024 lists about 16,000 valid ISO 27001 certificates in the German market.
 Even if every certified company were subject to NIS2, which is not the case, a substantial gap would remain on a purely numerical basis.
 In practice, the picture shifts further because many certificates are held by large corporations, IT service providers, or cloud providers that do not match the typical NIS2 target group.

 The message is therefore clear: ISO 27001 is a solid foundation, but not a free pass.
 Certified companies do not start from scratch and have a clear head start over organizations without an ISMS base.
 However, this lead replaces neither the BSI registration record, nor the notification cascade, nor the personal liability of the management board.
 This is exactly where NIS2Compass comes in: the Implementation Guide walks ISO-certified companies through closing the remaining gaps in a structured way, without questioning the existing ISMS.